cohubinc/cohub-ui/README.md

 3. Reference the already created stories for examples on how these should be written

+4. Start the build process `> yarn watch:stories`. **(the regular yarn watch will not work)**

-4. From the project root start the Storybook server and open the stories in your browser @ http://localhost:6007
+5. From the project root start the Storybook server and open the stories in your browser @ http://localhost:6007
-   > Make sure your project build process is running in a separate tab (yarn watch)
+   > Make sure your project build process is running in a separate tab

 ```bash
 > yarn storybook